The Beautiful (band): History

 In March 2014, an official Facebook page for the band was launched.

 Later in 2014, Storybook came in at number two on a "Top 10 Underrated 90's Alternative Rock Albums" list at the Alternative Nation website.

 Ferrer has remained a member of Guns N' Roses—including being part of the group's Not in This Lifetime...
-Tour, which saw Axl Rose reunite with original members Slash and Duff McKagan.
+Tour, which saw Axl Rose reunite with original members Slash and Duff McKagan, serving as the group's drummer from 2006–2025.